ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 * On macOS, I've got dotfiles for PowerShell (pwsh), zsh, and bash.
 I'm most familiar with PowerShell so the most robust setup is there, and it is my default shell on mac.
-If you have notes about how to make my zsh and bash setups better, send me a message, but I've tried to replicate a lot of the auto-complete/history setups there similar to what I have in PowerShell, but I consider PowerShell to be the best setup I've been able to get so
+If you have notes about how to make my zsh and bash setups better, send me a message, but I've tried to replicate a lot of the auto-complete/history setups there similar to what I have in PowerShell, but I consider PowerShell to be the best setup I've been able to get, so much of the focus of this post is around that.
 * On Windows, it's a bit of an insane story with the number of places that PowerShell profiles can be when you're using OneDrive personal and/or OneDrive for Business (since PowerShell looks for the profile in the Documents direcory and adding OneDrive to the mix likely moves where that directory is), so in order to accommodate whatever Windows machine